What Burkina Faso's Film Festival Means for African Cinema

-We talked to some of competing filmmakers about why Africa needs FESPACO film fest, and picked out the best stuff that showed.
+We talked to some of competing filmmakers about why Africa needs FESPACO film fest, and picked out the best of the features, documentaries, and shorts.

-Neither the neighbouring outbreak of ebola nor the toppling of Burkina Faso's government could stop this year's FESPACO, the biennial Pan-African film festival held in Burkina Faso's capital Ouagadougou.
-Over the last week more than a hundred African-directed films including features, shorts and documentaries screened at half a dozen theatres scattered throughout the city.
+Neither the nearby outbreak of Ebola nor the toppling of Burkina Faso's government could stop this year's FESPACO, the biennial Pan-African film festival held in Burkina Faso's capital Ouagadougou.
+Over the last week more than a hundred African-directed films including features, shorts, and documentaries screened at half a dozen theaters scattered throughout the city.

 "Blaise + Ebola Dégagé!" was scrawled on walls and intersections across the capital, referring to the recently overthrown dictator Blaise Compaore, who originally seized power after the 1987 assassination of his close friend President Thomas Sankara.
 Sankara was a beacon of the post-Independence generation of African Lumumbas and Nkrumahs, who refused to submit to Western hegemony, decrying debt structures and aid dependence as the new architecture of colonial relations.

 Walking between venues and talking to filmmakers over the weekend, there was little feeling that the country's political and social climate had threatened the atmosphere of the festival.
-"The context this time was particular – there was the Ebola virus and at one point we hesitated," says Gervais Hien, a festival organiser, "And then you have the political context – a few months ago, there was a popular insurrection.
+"The context this time was particular—there was the Ebola virus and at one point we hesitated," says Gervais Hien, a festival organizer.
+"And then you have the political context.
+A few months ago, there was a popular insurrection.
 So donors and authorities hesitated.
 But thank God the festival came out on top, and it's African cinema that benefits.
 So the adventure continues!"

-Sudanese filmmaker Hajooj Kukka is in his early twenties, and his documentary film about the war and creative resilience in Sudan's Blue Nile and Nouba Mountain region, Beats of the Antonov, has gone on to screen at film festivals around the world and has won multiple awards, including one at the Toronto International Film Festival.
+Sudanese filmmaker Hajooj Kuka's documentary film about the war and creative resilience in Sudan's Blue Nile and Nouba Mountain region, Beats of the Antonov, has gone on to screen at film festivals around the world and has won multiple awards, including one at the Toronto International Film Festival.

 For years FESPACO has only accepted films into competition made by African filmmakers living and working on the continent, but for the first time this year they've allowed films by African filmmakers in the diaspora to compete on equal footing.
 Iquo B Essien is a Nigerian-American filmmaker, based in New York, whose short film Aissa's Story competed in the shorts competition.
 The film is inspired by the real life case of former IMF director Dominique Strauss Khan, accused of assaulting a maid in his hotel room in Manhattan.